escodebar/trainings/slides.md

 ---

-## Collaboration
+## Collaborators

-GitHub offers a simple yet elegant way to collaborate using pull requests.

-Create groups and add each other as collaborators.
+To allow others to contribute to your repository, you need to add them as collaborators.

 Notes:
-* Roles: Committer, Reviewer, Administrator
-* Bitbucket has merge requests
+* They could also fork (clone) your repository, making the collaboration workflow more complicated
+* Create groups and add each other as collaborators, also add me as a collaborator

 ---